require input elements to have a label (input-missing-label

-All input elements must have an associated label.
+All input elements must have an associated label or accessible name.

 It is required for accessibility tools to identify the purpose of the field.